-Pets Best is the best pet insurance for Boxers because of its shorter waiting period for hip dysplasia (only 14 days for this common breed health concern), lower average prices, and having no maximum age limits for enrollment.
+Pets Best may be the best pet insurance for your Boxer because of its shorter waiting period for hip dysplasia (only 14 days for this common breed health concern), lower average prices, and no maximum age limits for enrollment.
 Pets Best also has few exclusions compared to other providers, including coverage for behavioral therapies and optional wellness care.

 Best Pet Insurance For Older Dogs

 - Offers options for 100% reimbursement and unlimited annual payouts

 - Diminishing deductible decreases by $50 each year the policyholder is claim-free until it’s $0